-Corporate Governance Principle SEC Extent of Adoption B.2 The Level and Make up of Remuneration on Directors should be sufficient to attract and retain the Directors emuneration of Executive Directors is linked to corporate and Level and make up of remuneration of Executive Directors B.2.1 to B.2.8 The Remuneration Committee takes into consideration the salary and the benefits paid to similar positions in other organisations, the contribution made for the overall progress of the Company when determining the level of remuneration to be paid to Executive Directors.
+Corporate Governance Principle SEC Extent of Adoption B.2 The Level and Make up of Remuneration on e Directors should be sufficient to attract and retain the Directors remuneration of Executive Directors is linked to corporate and Level and make up of remuneration of Executive Directors B.2.1 to B.2.8 The Remuneration Committee takes into consideration the salary and the benefits paid to similar positions in other organisations, the contribution made for the overall progress of the Company when determining the level of remuneration to be paid to Executive Directors.
 Remuneration of the Non-Executive Directors B.2.9 The remuneration of Non-Executive Directors is decided based on their time commitment and responsibilities.
-B.3 Disclosure of remuneration The Code requires the Company to disclose in i ts Annual Rep port the details of the remuneration paid and the remuneration policy.
+B.3 Disclosure of remuneration The Code requires the Company to disclose in i ts Annual Re port the details of the remuneration paid and the remuneration policy.
 Disclosure of Directors' remuneration in the Annual Report B.3.1 The policy of the Committee is given in the Report of Remuneration Committee and the remuneration paid to the Board of Directors is disclosed in this Annual Report under Report of the Board of Directors on the Affairs of the Company.

-C. Relations with Shareholders C.1 Constructive use of the Annual Gener al Meeting (AGM) and conduct of General Meetings ring to communicate with shareholders and encourage their active receive the Notice of Meeting within the statutory due dates.
+C. Relations with Shareholders

+C.1 Constructive use of the Annual General Meeting (AGM) and conduct of General Meetings

+The Code requires the Board to use the Annual General Meeting to communicate with shareholders and encourage their active participation.
+In this regard all shareholders of the Company receive the Notice of Meeting within the statutory due dates.

 Use of Proxy Votes C.1.1 Proxy Forms are circulated along with the Notice of Meeting.
 Separate resolution for all separate issues C.1.2 A separate resolution is proposed for each substantially separate issue.
 Availability of all Board Sub-Committee Chairman C.1.3 The Chairman of the Board, Audit Committee, Integrated Risk Management Committee and Remuneration Committee are present at the AGM to answer any questions raised by the shareholders.
 Adequate notice of the AGM to shareholders together with the summary of the procedure C.1.4 and C.1.5 The Notice of Meeting is sent along with the Proxy Form to shareholders 15 working days prior to the date of the AGM as required by statute.
 The summary of the voting procedure is mentioned in these documents.

-C.2 Communication with Shareholders The Board should implement effective commun ication with s hareholders.
-Communication with shareholders C.2.1 to C.2.7 Refer description given in 2.1 (d) of compliance report on Finance Companies Direction No. 03 of 2008 on Corporate Governance of this section.
-C.3 Major and Material Transaction • rs all propose d material transactions which would materially alter the net asset Major transactions C.3.1 During the year there were no major transaction as defined by Section 185 of the Companies Act No. 07 of 2007.
+C.2 Communication with Shareholders

+The Board should implement effective communication with shareholders.

+Communication with shareholders C.2.1 to Refer description given in 2.1 (d) of compliance report on Finance C.2.7 Companies Direction No. 03 of 2008 on Corporate Governance of this section.

+C.3 Major and Material Transaction